 The latest update to Windows 11 also brings a new Family app that serves as a hub where you can locate and track your children and gain insights about your family’s digital activities across Windows, Xbox, and even Android.
 Features include screen time monitoring, parental controls, and website filters.

-Microsoft is also rolling out its Clipchamp video editor as an inbox app on Windows 11, making it easy for Windows 11 users to edit videos.
+Microsoft is also rolling out its Clipchamp video editor as an inbox app on Windows 11, making it easy for

 “We’ve kept all the best parts of timeline editing — the flexibility, the ability to fine-tune details — and done away with the rest,” Microsoft said of Clipchamp.
 “The result is a refreshingly simple video-editing experience anyone can enjoy.”